 Redundancy can be a huge setback for your self-esteem and make you feel unmotivated.
 However, it's important to understand that losing a job due to redundancy is completely out of your control.
 You must take advantage of the situation and the opportunities it brings, such as a change of career.

-What should you do then to find a new job after being made redundant?
+How to find a new job after being made redundant?
 The below steps are meant to help you through this job searching journey post redundancy.
 And if you are a compliance or legal professional looking to kickstart a new career in the space, connect with our compliance recruitment specialists here at Rutherford for a first confidential conversation.

 Make the Most of Your “Down-Time”